alan-turing-institute/AutisticaCitizenScience/community-recommendations/workshops/README.md

 # Workshops

-This folder contains notes and outputs from community memberes during workshops.
+This folder contains notes and outputs from community members during workshops.